 10. Create buzz about your launch

 It helps to open up shop with a bang.
 Plan a fun launch event to get everyone excited about your freelance business.
-You can send out a flashy email, go live on Facebook, or even host a local party.
+You can send out a flashy email, go live on Facebook or even host a local party.
+Use a flyer template to get the word out.
 When people are excited about your business to launch, they’ll be more likely to become customers.